mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 ### Storage

-- While each user on SuperCloud gets a home directory, on Engaging each user gets three spaces: home, pool, and scratch.
+- While each user on SuperCloud has a home directory, on Engaging each user has three spaces: home, pool, and scratch.
 Quotas on Engaging are also smaller than on SuperCloud.
 See [General Use Filesystems](filesystems-file-transfer/filesystems.md) for a description of each, what they are meant for, and their quotas.
 - Each PI can request 5TB of shared group storage on Engaging.
 - Additional storage space can be rented.
 See [Project Specific Filesystems](filesystems-file-transfer/project-filesystems.md) for more information and email <orcd-help@mit.edu> if you are interested in purchasing storage for your group.